dodona-edu/dodona-edu.github.io/en/news/2020-09-16-4-release-notes/README.md

 ## Dodona 4.6 - 2021-06-18

 Dodona 4.6 adds a "featured courses" section to the courses overview.
-The courses in this list contain instructions next to exercises and can be used for self-paced learning.
+The courses in this list contain instructions in addition to exercises and can be used for self-paced learning.
 As a teacher, they are also a great starting point for building your own course.

 All details about this Dodona version can be found in [our GitHub release notes](https://github.com/dodona-edu/dodona/releases/tag/4.6).